mdawso/nes-cs/README.md

 - Arrow Keys = DPad

 ## About
-I wrote this emulator in order to learn C# and .NET, as well as more about the NES hardware.
+I wrote this emulator in order to learn more about C#, .NET and the NES hardware.
 In this implementation:
 - Raylib is used to display the pixel buffer produced by the PPU, and to get user input.
 - Only the iNES ROM format is supported.